Men say, giving birth is a beautiful thing…

 my body traveling through multiple changes

-I could hear doctors say get her prep right away…
+I could hear doctors say to get her prep right away.

-Underdeveloped lungs, bad prenatal care, transfered from here to there.
+Underdeveloped lungs, bad prenatal care, transferred from here to there.

 making peace with the soul maker.

-listening to crowds, witness testify ,suck it up girl, don’t quit,
+listening to crowds, testify ,suck it up girl, don’t quit,

-Legs and arms swollen from being on my feet, consuming too much salt.
+Legs and arms were swollen from being on my feet, consuming too much salt.

-The nurse leaned, said she, “its all your fault you know”.
+The nurse leaned, she said, “its all your fault you know”.

 Day three up on my side.